msk2000/UAV-Simulator/README.md

 ### Usage

 Each of these parameters is used to model the dynamics of the aircraft in simulation, ensuring that the response to control inputs and environmental factors is accurate.
-For more details, refer to the implementation in `simulation.h`.
+For more details, refer to the implementation in `aircraft.h`.
 Additional details about how to obtain these parameters for a given UAV will be provided in the future.